unnc-idl-ucc/unnc-idl-ucc.github.io/README.md

+## About Us

+- User-Centric Computing Group

+  We are a small group as a part of Innovative Design Lab, with the aim to introduce advanced design ideas into practical computing hardwares/softwares.

+- Innovative Design Lab

-## Innovative Design Lab, The University of Nottingham Ningbo China
+- The University of Nottingham Ningbo China

-Innovation Design Lab at The University of Nottingham Ningbo China.

 You can use the [editor on GitHub](https://github.com/unnc-idl-ucc/unnc-idl-ucc.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.